Priesthood of all believers: Catholic view

+Orthodox churches have a similar view to the Catholic view.

+Protestant views

+The universal priesthood of all believers which excludes a ministerial priesthood is a foundational concept of Protestantism.
+Some Protestant traditions, including Anglican and Lutheran churches, retain the office of bishop.

+Anglican

+Anglican churches ordain priests and deacons.
+However, opinions about what happens at ordination vary, and ordination is sometimes, although not always, considered a sacrament.

+Lutheranism

-The universal priesthood of all believers is a foundational concept of Protestantism.
-While Martin Luther did not use the exact phrase "priesthood of all believers", he adduces a general priesthood in Christendom in his 1520 To the Christian Nobility of the German Nation in order to dismiss the medieval view that Christians in the present life were to be divided into two classes: "spiritual" and "secular".
+While Martin Luther did not use the phrase "priesthood of all believers", he adduces a general priesthood in Christendom in his 1520 To the Christian Nobility of the German Nation in order to dismiss the medieval view that Christians in the present life were to be divided into two classes: "spiritual" and "secular".
 He put forward the doctrine that all baptized Christians are "priests" and "spiritual" in the sight of God:

 Two months later Luther would write in his On the Babylonian Captivity of the Church (1520):